thealliancenow/thealliancenow.github.io/source/actions/2016-11-17-support-vote-by-mail.html.markdown

 image_alt: "Stock image of a postal envelope"
 ---

-Ask your Senators and Representatives to co-sponsor and support the [Vote by Mail Act](https://www.wyden.senate.gov/vote-by-mail).
+Ask your Senators and Representative to co-sponsor and support the [Vote by Mail Act](https://www.wyden.senate.gov/vote-by-mail).
 This bill will make voter suppression harder, increase turnout, and make election results more representative of the will of the people.